OctopusDeploy/blog/blog/2019-09/istio/the-sample-application/index.md

 *The sample application Kubernetes archtiecture.*

-When we open the application, we'll see the proxy wrapping up the response from either `webserverv1` or `webserverv2` (because the service points to both pods, and so will contact either one for any given request).
+When we open the application, we'll see the proxy wrapping up the response from either `webserverv1` or `webserverv2`, because the Service resource points to all the web server Pod resources, and so will contact any of them for any given request.
 We can also see the time it took to retrieve the proxied value.

 ![](output.png "width=500")